Spending summer holidays in Sardina is a magical experience. You will discover a unique, beautiful island rich in culture, traditions and events.

 Still, on the subject of historical re-enactments, another very evocative event is the Corsa degli Scalzi that takes place in Cabras.
 The festival reproduces an event that happened during a Saracen invasion.
 While the local men fought the invaders, the village women carried the statue of the patron saint San Salvatore di Sinis to safety in bare feet in a nearby village.
 Today, a group of young people relive the event by running barefoot in a white tunic along the dirt paths around the hamlet.
 At the same time, women parade in traditional dress, playing the accordions and 'launeddas'.

 To stay on the theme of music you should keep an eye on the calendar of events of the Musica sulle Bocche Festival.
 It is an itinerant jazz festival that will offer musical events in beautiful locations in different parts of Sardinia throughout August.

-Palau will host the 2022 edition of the Isole che Parlano International Festival, with music and theatrical and visual arts performances.
+Palau will host the Isole che Parlano International Festival, with music and theatrical and visual arts performances.
 Events and concerts will be held in wonderful archaeological areas such as the Tombe dei Giganti and Pozzi Sacri and on the beaches.

 But the events you can attend this summer in Sardinia do not end there.
-In the Sassari area, Cavart - Extrazioni Culturali, the Onion Festival and the Artichoke Festival, the Ittiri Folk Festa and the Weekend dei Gusti will take place.
-In Gallura, in addition to the famous Primavera in Gallura event, you can attend the Festa della Montagna.
+In the Sassari area, Cavart - Extrazioni Culturali, the Onion Festival and the Artichoke Festival, the Ittiri Folk Festa and many others will take place.
+In Gallura, in addition to the famous Primavera in Gallura event, you can attend Domos Abbeltas.